Will I be welcomed?

-What’s the significance of Westminster’s symbol of the burning bush on the website pages and the big sign facing Exposition Boulevard?
+What’s the significance of the burning bush on the church website and large outdoor sign facing Exposition Boulevard?

 Our symbol comes from the story of God’s call to Moses to lead the Hebrew people out of slavery in Egypt to the Promised Land.
 Ancient rabbis say that Moses’ awareness that the bush was burning without being consumed was what set him apart.
 The bush was burning strangely for all to see, but Moses was the one who noticed and stopped.